Ghoti: Explanation

+Both of the digraphs in the spelling – gh and ti – are examples of consonant shifts, the gradual transformation of a consonant in a particular spoken context while retaining its identity in writing.
+Specifically, "nation" reflects the softening of t before io in late Latin and early French, while "enough" reflects the softening of a terminal g in West Germanic languages.
+In contrast, North Germanic languages such as Danish and Swedish retain a harder pronunciation in their corresponding words (nok and nog).

 History

-In 1815, there were several examples of absurd spellings given in a book by Alexander J. Ellis, A Plea for Phonotypy and Phonography, which advocated spelling reform.
-However, ghoti was not among the examples, which were all relatively lengthy and thus harder to remember.

 The first confirmed use of ghoti is in a letter dated 11 December 1855 from Charles Ollier to Leigh Hunt.
-On the third page of the letter, Ollier explains, "My son William has hit upon a new method of spelling Fish."
+On the third page of the letter, Ollier explains that his son William, who was 31, had "hit upon a new method of spelling Fish."
 Ollier then demonstrates the rationale, "So that ghoti is fish."
-The letter credits ghoti to William Ollier Jr., born 1824.
+Ollier's work was contemporaneous with that of spelling reformer Alexander J. Ellis, whose Plea for Phonotypy and Phonography contained several similar examples.

 An early known published reference is an October 1874 article by S. R. Townshend Mayer in St. James's Magazine, which cites the letter.

 Another relatively early appearance of ghoti was in a 1937 newspaper article, and the term is alluded to in the 1939 James Joyce experimental work of fiction Finnegans Wake.

 Ghoti is often cited to support English spelling reform, and is often attributed to George Bernard Shaw, a supporter of this cause.
 However, the word does not appear in Shaw's writings, and a biography of Shaw attributes it instead to an anonymous spelling reformer.
 Similar constructed words exist that demonstrate English idiosyncrasies, but ghoti is one of the most widely recognized.